esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 teaching: 10
 exercises: 5
 questions:
-- "What is a persistent identifier?"
+- "What is a persistent identifier (PID)?"
 - "Which data need a PID?"
 - "How do you get a PID?"
 objectives:
 - "Obtain a PID for your data"
 keypoints:
-- "Promote reproducability by assigning persistent identifiers to your processed data."
+- "Promote reproducibility by assigning persistent identifiers to your processed data."
-- "Promote reuse by adding a persistent identifiers to your raw data."
+- "Promote reuse by adding a persistent identifier to your raw data."
 - "If your data do not have a PID, they will not be FAIR!"
 ---